-\$5,000 ALL Local Government Skills Strategy Advocacy and Leadership INFORMATION ALL Heritage Near Me program and the Energy Management Services program training and grants program. \$1,500 \$3,200 \$12,000 \$420,000 ALL Application for funding for a regional Contaminated Lands Officer for 3 years. \$6,400 , ALL Gunnedah Shire Council will represent the region on the Department of Planning Council Stakeholders Panel. \$1,500 \$3,200 ALL NSW Information Commission CEO presentation to the region and the Board about public confidence and good governance.
-Inter-governmental Collaboration Engaged People seeking Skills for the Future \$10,000 \$2,000 , \$70,000 ALL New England North West Bio-diversity project officer is managed by Gwydir Shire Council \$1,500 \$3,200 ALL Facilitation and coordination of discussions about NSW Population Futures with NSW Population and Land Use Analytics. \$10,000 ALL Contracts and revenue sharing agreement between a Material Recovery Facility and councils from the NSW Container Deposit Scheme.
-Planning and Prioritisation INFORMATION \$800 \$8,000 ALL Northern NSW Renewables Project and Forum to produce a resource took for Councils Intergovernmental Collaboration EXPORT LEAD , ALL Renewables investor HITE targeting projects for solar or wind farms, no less than 50MW, financing or acquiring. , ALL Regional approach to the NRMA electric vehicle charging stations roll-out. \$30,990,000 , , LPSC, GSC Liverpool Plains and Gunnedah Shire Corridor \$10,000 1 \$3,850,000 GSC Heavy Vehicle Safety Productivity Program (HVSPP) for Grain Valley Road \$25,000,000 , TRC, LPSC Werris Creek Road Corridor \$11,342,400 WC, TRC Thunderbolts Way Corridor Planning and Prioritisation Infrastructure \$16,074,000 TRC Tamworth Corridor Enabled and Connected Business Case to be reviewed \$9,360,000 GWSC, TRC Fossickers Way Corridor \$12,000 \$83,200 \$100,000 ALL Network Business Case - Stage 2 \$15,000 \$40,000 , ALL Namoi Roads Network Strategy Roads and Transport Working Group \$800 \$2,000 ALL Representation at the Regional Telecommunications Review, assessment of the review findings and the Government response.
-Preparation of priorities aligned to the 20 year Vision for Regional NSW and the REDs Planning and Prioritisation Inter-governmental Collaboration Advocacy and Leadership \$11,000 , , ALL Annual membership of the Water Industry Association Advocacy and Leadership \$2,000 ALL Namoi environmental water and floodplain harvesting working group with NSW Office of Environment. inci-governmental conasciation \$15,000 ALL New England North West Drought Task group - distribution of factsheets, program information and contacts. lator grander Collaboration \$4,000 ALL Representation of Member Councils with Safe and Secure Water to facilitate opportunities with government and partners for investment into the provision of water, infrastructure and skills.
-Planning and Prioritisation , ALL Food processing and value add opportunities for beef, lamb and grain ALL Education and training with a private college in Ningbo ALL Lamb supply enquiry from Hezhong of each product category.
+2 Local Coverage of Chills Strategy - INFORMATION ALL Heritage Near Me program and the Energy Management Services program training and grants program. \$1,500 \$3,200 \$12,000 \$420,000 ALL Application for funding for a regional Contaminated Lands Officer for 3 years. \$6,400 ALL Gunnedah Shire Council will represent the region on the Department of Planning Council Stakeholders Panel. \$1,500 \$3,200 ALL NSW Information Commission CEO presentation to the region and the Board about public confidence and good governance.
+Inter-governmental Collaboration Engaged People seeking Skills for the Future \$10,000 \$2,000 \$70,000 ALL New England North West Bio-diversity project officer is managed by Gwydir Shire Council \$1,500 \$3,200 ALL Facilitation and coordination of discussions about NSW Population Futures with NSW Population and Land Use Analytics. \$10,000 ALL Contracts and revenue sharing agreement between a Material Recovery Facility and councils from the NSW Container Deposit Scheme.
+Planning and Prioritisation INFORMATION \$800 \$8,000 ALL Northern NSW Renewables Project and Forum to produce a resource took for Councils Intergovernmental Collaboration EXPORT LEAD ALL Renewables investor HITE targeting projects for solar or wind farms, no less than 50MW, financing or acquiring.
+ALL Regional approach to the NRMA electric vehicle charging stations roll-out. \$30,990,000 LPSC, GSC Liverpool Plains and Gunnedah Shire Corridor \$10,000 , \$3,850,000 GSC Heavy Vehicle Safety Productivity Program (HVSPP) for Grain Valley Road \$25,000,000 TRC, LPSC Werris Creek Road Corridor • \$11,342,400 , WC, TRC Thunderbolts Way Corridor Planning and Prioritisation Infrastructure \$16,074,000 TRC Tamworth Corridor Enabled and Connected \$9,360,000 , GWSC, TRC Fossickers Way Corridor \$12,000 \$83,200 \$100,000 ALL Network Business Case - Stage 2 \$15,000 \$40,000 1 ALL Namoi Roads Network Strategy Roads and Transport Working Group \$800 \$2,000 · ALL Representation at the Regional Telecommunications Review, assessment of the review findings and the Government response.
+Preparation of priorities aligned to the 20 year Vision for Regional NSW and the REDs Planning and Prioritisation Inter-governmental Collaboration Advocacy and Leadership \$11,000 , ı ALL Annual membership of the Water Industry Association Advocacy and Leadership \$2,000 ALL Namoi environmental water and floodplain harvesting working group with NSW Office of Environment.
+9 \$15,000 ALL New England North West Drought Task group - distribution of factsheets, program information and contacts.
+Inter-governmental Collaboration , \$4,000 , , ALL Representation of Member Councils with Safe and Secure Water to facilitate opportunities with government and partners for investment into the provision of water, infrastructure and skills.
+Planning and Prioritisation , ALL Food processing and value add opportunities for beef, lamb and grain ALL Education and training with a private college in Ningbo ALL Lamb supply enquiry from Hezhong